Skip to Main Content

 Georgia is a Comparative Negligence State for Motorcycle Accidents

-Were you involved in a motorcycle crash while lane splitting in Georgia?
-Here is the first thing that you need to know: You still have the right to bring a personal injury claim.
-Although motorcycle lane splitting is strictly prohibited under Georgia law, it is not a total bar against taking legal action after an accident.
-Georgia is a comparative negligence state for motor vehicle collisions, including motorcycle accidents (O.C.G.A. § 51-12-33).
-All motorists are liable for their share of the crash.
+If you were involved in a motorcycle crash while lane splitting in Georgia, here’s the first thing you need to know: You still have the right to bring a personal injury claim.
+Despite motorcycle lane splitting being strictly prohibited under Georgia law, it does not completely prevent you from taking legal action after an accident.
+Georgia operates as a comparative negligence state for motor vehicle collisions, including motorcycle accidents (O.C.G.A. § 51-12-33), meaning all motorists are liable for their share of the crash.

-Consider an example where a motorcyclist was lane splitting on a highway outside of Atlanta.
-Of course, that is an act that is prohibited in Georgia.
-At the same time, the motorcyclist was hit by a distracted driver whose car changed lanes without signaling.
-Even though the driver clearly violated a traffic rule, the motorcyclist’s decision to lane split could be considered a contributing factor to the accident.
-The parties may share fault for the motorcycle crash.
+Consider an example where a motorcyclist was lane splitting on a highway outside of Atlanta, an act prohibited in Georgia.
+Simultaneously, the motorcyclist was hit by a distracted driver whose car changed lanes without signaling.
+Even though the driver clearly violated a traffic rule, the motorcyclist’s decision to lane split could be considered a contributing factor to the accident, and the parties may share fault for the motorcycle crash.

 The Bottom Line:

 Motorcycle lane splitting is a prohibited practice in Georgia.
-A motorcyclist who splits lanes can be pulled over and issued a traffic citation.
-If lane splitting is deemed a factor in a crash, a motorcyclist may be partially (or fully) liable for the accident.
-That being said, lane splitting, taken by itself, is not a total bar to recovery.
-A motorcyclist hurt in a lane splitting crash may still be entitled to recover compensation under Georgia’s comparative negligence laws.
+A motorcyclist who engages in lane splitting can be pulled over and issued a traffic citation.
+If lane splitting is deemed a factor in a crash, a motorcyclist may be partially or fully liable for the accident.
+However, lane splitting, on its own, is not a total bar to recovery.
+A motorcyclist injured in a lane splitting crash may still be entitled to recover compensation under Georgia’s comparative negligence laws.

 Set Up a Free Case Review With a Georgia Motorcycle Crash Attorney Today

-At Lawbike Motorcycle Injury Lawyers, we specialized in motorcycle accident injury claims.
-If you or your loved one was involved in a motorcycle collision that involved lane-splitting, we are more than ready to help protect your rights.
-Call us at 1-866-529-2453 or contact us online for a no cost, no obligation case review.
-We handle motorcycle accident injury claims throughout all of Georgia, including in Atlanta, Macon, Augusta, and Savannah.
+At Lawbike Motorcycle Injury Lawyers, we specialize in motorcycle accident injury claims.
+If you or your loved one was involved in a motorcycle collision that included lane-splitting, we are more than ready to help protect your rights.
+Call us at 1-866-529-2453 or contact us online for a no-cost, no-obligation case review.
+We handle motorcycle accident injury claims throughout all of Georgia, including Atlanta, Macon, Augusta, and Savannah.